CaldasGSM/zson/readme.md

 ### functions `Json_IterateProperties` & `Json_NextProperty`

-These functions can be used to "explore" JSON object with an unknown structure, by enumerating all of it's properties Their behavior and result is similar, the only  major difference being that `Json_IterateProperties` receives a `JsonObject` retrieves the first `JsonProperty`.
+These functions can be used to "explore" JSON object with an unknown structure, by enumerating all of it's properties Their behavior and result is similar, the only  major difference being that `Json_IterateProperties` receives a `JsonObject` and retrieves the first `JsonProperty`.
 While `Json_NextProperty` retrieves the next `JsonProperty` following the given one.